klavinski/jecs/README.md

 In addition, `Component`s can provide custom methods for high-performance operations. _For example, a `X` `Component` for position may have an `Entity[] getEntitiesBetween( double x1, double x2 )` for computing collisions._

-Note that the last two syntax, although less idiomatic, allow adding components at runtime.
-No more one entity = one class.
+Note that the last two syntaxes, although less idiomatic, allow adding components at runtime.
+One class per `Entity` instance is not necessary.

 ### System

-Whereas `Entity`s and `Component`s handle the state, `System`s handle the logic, per the state/logic principle.
+Whereas `Entity`s and `Component`s handle the state, `System`s handle the logic, per the state/logic separation principle.
 After their instantiation, each `System` gets called one after another `Frame.FPS` times per second through `void apply( Entity[] entities )`.
 Since they sequentially mutate the state, they can never mutually contradict themselves.

 ⚠ State (instance variables) is forbidden in a `System`!
 The only exception is performance, such as buffering graphics for the `Render` `System`.

 Usually, try to keep a `System` minimal and composable.
 For instance:
 * breaking `Physics` up into `Friction`, `Gravity`, `Move`
 * each `System` should try to perform only associate and commutative operations.
-Each component can be provided with one [reducer](https://en.wikipedia.org/wiki/Fold_(higher-order_function).
-Here, `Friction` and `Gravity`  mutate the forces on an `Entity` and `Move` computes the new position or transmits forces to colliding `Entity`s.
+Each component can be provided with one [reducer](https://en.wikipedia.org/wiki/Fold_(higher-order_function)).
+Here, `Friction` and `Gravity`  mutate the forces on an `Entity` and `Move`, the reducer, computes the new position or transmits forces to colliding `Entity`s.

 ## Usage

-After downloading the engine, open it in Eclipse.
-The engine code in /core is around 50 lines (with the exception of core.Frame, boileplate handling the I/O), so you can read and master it in 10 minutes.
+After downloading the engine, open it in [Eclipse](https://www.eclipse.org).
+The engine code in `/core` is around 50 lines (with the exception of core.Frame, boileplate handling the I/O), so you can read and master it in 10 minutes.

 ### Creating a new `Component`